 A brief document was created entitled, “The Agile Manifesto,” which outlined their innovative approach to software development processes.
 Their work continues to influence “best practice” methods used in top-notch educational programs across the IT industry today.
 The manifesto underscores the belief that software development is a dynamic and responsive process that should value:

 While valuing the more didactic tools of design practices, these innovative leaders felt the industry needed to value and underscore the importance of the more creative and collaborative nature of software development.

 In project management settings within IT environments, Agile methods are applied to create a more collaborative and iterative process throughout the entire project timeline.
 This is in contrast to the approach in past decades where more time was spent planning and writing restrictive requirement documentation.
 The following characteristics are common in an Agile project management (APM) setting:

 Agile project management can be applied to many industry settings, however for projects where the focus is a software product, APM may also include:

 Incorporating Agile management techniques into any business project can develop a more focused perspective on the overall value and benefit of the project.
 For business leaders looking for a more resilient and dynamic set of management skills, Agile training offers a responsive way of looking at the holistic process of leading teams through a project.

 While all the usual steps of project management such as initiating, estimating and controlling the project must be addressed, with APM a people-centered mindset frames the entire experience.
 In Agile project management, leaders gently apply a guiding vision to teams that collaborate openly, sharing information collectively.
 Further, the group continuously monitors, learns from, adapts and re-shapes the process of delivering the project to involved stakeholders engaged as co-participants in the process.

 In order to orchestrate APM successfully, investing in a reputable training program is paramount.
-For more information about pursuing education in the area of Agile management, see Villanova's Master Certificates in Agile Management.
+For more information about pursuing education in the area of Agile management, see Villanova's Certificate in Agile Management.